To improve patient safety and care at Zuckerberg San Francisco General, the campus is undergoing several major construction projects.

 Parking is available in the hospital garage (1st and 2nd floors) at 2500 24th St. Parking for people with disabilities is available in the garage (1st floor) and in other parking lots on the ZSFG campus.

 The Adult Urgent Care Center moved from Building 80 to Building 5, 1st floor, unit 1E, on the Zuckerberg San Francisco General campus.
 The new, expanded space improved access to care for patients.
 Adult Urgent Care was the first clinic to relocate to Building 5.
 Other outpatient clinics on the ZSFG campus will soon be relocating to Building 5 (former inpatient hospital) which will become an Ambulatory Center.

 Construction is underway for a seismic retrofit project to strengthen columns in Building 5.
 The first phase of the project started on the south side of the building, and will eventually impact all floors.
 One to two rooms will be closed for construction at a time.

 Eighty percent of the south side is unoccupied because many health care services have relocated to Building 25, the new hospital.
 Patients, visitors and staff may experience parking closures in the B/C surface lots, construction barriers, noise and other disruptions.
 Earplugs are available upon request for patients if needed.

 Rehabilitation Services Relocation

-Construction is currently underway to relocate Rehabilitation Services from the ground level to a larger and updated area on the 3rd floor in Building 5.
-The project is expected to be complete in late 2019.
+Construction is underway to relocate Rehabilitation Services from the ground level to a larger and updated area on the 3rd floor in Building 5.
+The project is expected to be complete in summer 2020.

 During construction, the northeast corridor on the floor will be closed.
 Also, access to the 3rd floor from the east elevators will be closed.
 Please use the northwest and southwest elevators instead.
 The 3rd floor will have a new corridor, similar to the 4th floor, connecting the southwest and east elevators upon completion.